Tacmanjonez/Tacmanjonez.github.io/README.md

 # Projects

+I’m passionate about ethical hacking and protecting systems from cyber threats while staying within legal boundaries.
+With strong problem-solving skills and expertise in network security, penetration testing, and risk assessment, I’m eager to help organizations stay secure.
+I’m committed to continuous learning and adapting security protocols to meet emerging threats

 A Project Introduction: Two to three sentences that state the problem you solved, the data used for the project, and your modeling results.